 Shortly after taking over as head of the D.C.
-Department of Employment Services in spring 2011, Lisa Mallory began poking around in search of inefficiencies and waste in the processing of her agency’s burgeoning unemployment insurance claims.
+Department of Employment Services in the spring of 2011, Lisa Mallory began poking around in search of inefficiencies and waste in the processing of her agency’s burgeoning unemployment insurance claims.

 Mallory was part of a new administration in a city that had been wracked by corruption and mismanagement for decades, and the D.C. inspector general had recently complained that the unemployment compensation office she was now overseeing didn’t provide its employees with basic training, “opening the door for fraud.”

 What Mallory and other D.C. officials and federal investigators ultimately turned up shocked and enraged Mallory: As many as 300 city employees – including a handful of D.C.
 Council staffers – had been collecting unemployment insurance benefits while holding down their full time jobs with the city.
 Taken together, these employees had illegally pocketed between $800,000 and $1 million over the previous several years.
-Two former employees have pleaded guilty to fraud so far, including one who entered a plea on Monday, May 21, to having unlawfully obtained $27,200 in unemployment insurance.

 While the magnitude of D.C. government workers who gamed the system is extraordinary, this type of unemployment insurance fraud is far from rare.
 Over the past three years, the incidence of fraudulent claims for benefits and improper payments has mushroomed nationally amid the worst economic times in modern U.S. history.